-Located in the Blue Ridge Mountains, Beech Mountain Ski Resort is the highest resort in the east, scraping the sky at 5,506 feet.
-Beech Mountain, NC, located just outside of Banner Elk, is within a gas-tank’s drive from Atlanta, it offers affordable lift tickets and accommodations, and they dote on families…making it perfect for us.
+Located in the Blue Ridge Mountains, Beech Mountain Ski Resort is the highest ski resort in the East, scraping the sky at 5,506 feet.
+Beech Mountain, NC, located just outside of Banner Elk, is within a gas tank’s drive from Atlanta, offers affordable lift tickets and accommodations, and they dote on families…making it perfect for us.

-Whether you want to ski Beech, or just play in the North Carolina snow, these advantages work together to make it a brilliant choice for a winter family vacation.
+Whether you want to Ski Beech, or just play in the North Carolina snow, these advantages work together to make it a brilliant choice for a winter family vacation.
 Here’s everything you need to know about one of the best ski areas in the south — Beech Mountain Ski Resort in North Carolina!

-Whether you have yet to experience skiing with your kids or it’s already old hat, Beech Mountain Ski Resort is a fantastic place for a family ski trip, especially if it’s your first time.
+Whether you have yet to experience skiing with your kids or you’ve done it before, Beech Mountain Ski Resort is a fantastic place for a family ski trip, especially if it’s your first time.
 You might not have time for a week-long vacation from Atlanta, but it is easy to make a weekend jaunt to play in the North Carolina snow at Beech Mountain.
-Here are some tips for a smooth adventure.

 Once you check into your condo, drive to Beech Mountain Ski Resort and pick up your rental equipment even if you’re not skiing that evening.
 The morning rental lines are LONG; our objective is maximize your time on the slopes.
 If you pick up skis the night before, there is generally not an additional charge and you buy yourself an extra hour in the morning.